 I hope this article has cleared your doubts about these 3 verbs.
 We just need to delve deeper into the language, and time will teach us.

-Still have doubts?
-This video in English can help a little, it is all illustrative, it is not necessary to understand English to watch:
+Still have questions?
+This video in English may help a bit, it is entirely illustrative, and it is not necessary to understand English to watch: